baharm1/ML_MFA/README.md

 # Digital twins for _in vivo_ metabolic flux estimation in patients with brain cancer

-The codes related to our manuscript **"Digital twins for _in vivo_ metabolic flux estimation in brain cancer patients"** can be found in this repository.
+The codes related to our manuscript **"Digital twins for _in vivo_ metabolic flux estimation in patients with brain cancer"** can be found in this repository.

 We organized the codes into following folders and provided a detailed description for using the codes in each folder.
 Please click on the links below to see the codes and README files.